DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/1_client_credentials.md

 md src
 cd src

-dotnet new isempty -n IdentityServer
+dotnet new web -n IdentityServer
 ```

 This will create the following files: